 Small Steps on Climate Change in Metro Boston

-Small Steps on Climate Change is a dance and embodied movement performance intended to inspire Metro Boston to view climate change as an opportunity to create stronger, collaborative, healthier, and more vibrant communities in the face of climate challenges.
-Movement artists will perform a series of separate, diverse, and multi-cultural works on tiny stages serving as a visual metaphor for human resilience through limited resources.
+Small Steps on Climate Change began as a dance and embodied movement performance intended to inspire Metro Boston to view climate change as an opportunity to create stronger, collaborative, healthier, and more vibrant communities in the face of climate challenges.
+Movement artists were to perform a series of separate, diverse, and multi-cultural works on tiny stages serving as a visual metaphor for human resilience through limited resources.

 The threats—and opportunity—of Climate Change

 In the last five years, Massachusetts has experienced increasingly more frequent and severe weather events: record-breaking snowfall in 2015, a wide-spread and severe drought in 2016, the warmest year on record in 2017, and four Nor’easters in one month and heavy flooding in 2018.
 In the fall of 2018, the state experienced the greatest amount of precipitation since record-taking began in 1890.
 Climate change is not just imminent but is currently affecting our cities, towns, and people.

 As a result, cities and towns must prepare for continued emergency response in extreme weather events.
 Many residents face the likelihood of losing their homes to sea level rise and coastal storms.
 Some are exposed to greater health risks associated with warming temperatures (EEE, West Nile Virus, Cardiovascular and Respiratory diseases etc.), and the region must face the seemingly insurmountable investments required to protect our communities.
 This knowledge creates a sense of urgency but also despair.
 Change and loss is incredibly difficult to manage and can also cause inaction for the immense burden it imposes on our communities.

 But climate change is also an opportunity: a chance to transform our communities to be stronger and resilient to future impacts.
 Small Steps on Climate Change embodies this opportunity.